 This programme entered into its operational phase in March 2014, when Syrian college students received a rare lifeline.
 A humanitarian rescue operation – organized by the Global Platform with the support of the Portuguese Government – allowed 45 Syrian students selected out of 1,700 candidates to resume their university studies under an emergency scholarship program, providing a comprehensive integrated “higher education care” services package.

 All people have a right to education, and those affected by emergencies, be it because of man-made conflicts or natural disasters, are no exception.
 Further to this rights-based approach, there is a growing body of evidence on education’s life-saving and life-sustaining role in particular by contributing to the self-reliance of young people and communities.
 Home to the vital 18-32 age group, higher education in particular plays a unique role in emergency situations as a powerful drive for change and catalyst for recovery.
 Higher Education gives hope for the future.
 Yet only 1% of refugees have access to higher education.

 The Global Platform for Syrian Students is underpinned by this two-fold approach.
-It is shaped by the strong conviction that education as a right offers protection and mitigates the psychosocial impact of conflict and disasters by providing a sense of normally, stability, structure and hope for the future.
-It recognizes that higher education plays a unique role in the context of emergencies as it produces the leaders and skilled workforce that countries need to move forward, in particular after crisis and conflict.
+On the one hand, it is shaped by the strong conviction that education as a right offers protection and mitigates the psychosocial impact of conflict and disasters by providing a sense of normalcy, stability, structure and hope for the future.
+On the other hand, it recognizes that higher education plays a unique role in the context of emergencies as it produces the leaders and skilled workforce that war-torns countries need to move forward, in particular after crisis.

 As the conflict in Syria has triggered the world’s largest humanitarian crisis since World War II, the GP4SYS aims to contribute to respond to this catastrophe that impacts all neighbouring countries, by focusing on Higher Education needs, an area of humanitarian intervention that has been seriously neglected by the international community.